 Because sloths are so damn slow!

-Sloths are so notoriously slow that the word ‘sloth’ has actually become synonymous with laziness, lethargy and a general lack of energy.
-However, have you ever wondered why sloths move so slow?
-Why do they slog through their lives at such a snail’s pace?
-Can’t they just hurry up and get moving, and maybe improve their reputation?
+Have you ever wondered why sloths move so slowly?
+Why do they drag themselves through life at a snail’s pace?
+Can’t they just hurry up and get moving and perhaps improve their reputation?

 What are sloths?

-Sloths are arboreal mammals that are known for their general lethargy, and for spending most of their lives hanging upside down in the trees of tropical rainforests.
+Sloths are arboreal mammals known for their general lethargy and spend most of their lives upside down in the trees of tropical rainforests.

 A sloth can range in size from 24-31 inches (60-80 cm) in length (depending on the species to which it belongs) and weigh anywhere in the range of 3.5-7.7 kg (7.9 to 17.0 lb).
 Generally speaking, two-toed sloths are slightly larger.

 Sloths do have color vision, but their visual activity is not particularly good.
 Also, their hearing is quite poor.
-They primarily rely on their senses of touch and smell to locate food and sustain themselves.
+They rely mainly on their sense of touch and smell to find food.

 Why are sloths so slow?

-Sloths are notorious for being exceptionally slow in terms of movement.
-To help put this in perspective, consider this: on average, sloths travel around 40 yards (36.25 meters) per day.
-That’s a mere one-third the length of an American football field!
+Sloths are notorious for their extraordinarily slow movement.
+To put this in perspective, sloths cover an average of about 40 meters, 36.25 meters per day, which is just a third of the length of an American football field!

-The primary reason why sloths are so slow is that it’s a more efficient way to live!
-It has a number of other advantages too!
+The main reason sloths are so slow is that it is a more efficient way of life!
+It also has several other advantages!

-Sloths are one such species that base their ‘strategy’ around maximizing efficiency.
-First off, they have an incredibly slow metabolism.
+Sloths are a species that bases their “strategy” on maximizing efficiency.
+First, they have a prolonged metabolism.
 They move very slowly and maintain a lower body temperature than most other mammals.
-This means that their need to acquire resources (food) is less than many other animals.
+This means that their need for raw food is lower than that of many other animals.
 It works as a type of trade-off, which is a niche that sloths have mastered.

-Sloths spend a considerable time of their lives sleeping, and they do so while being well-camouflaged somewhere near the tops of trees.
-Consider this: every time a herbivore (a creature that only eats plant material) leaves their nest/habitat to look for food, it risks attracting the attention of a predator lurking nearby…. but not sloths!
+Sloths spend a considerable part of their lives sleeping, well camouflaged somewhere near the treetops.
+Consider this: Every time a herbivore leaves his nest/habitat to look for food, he runs the risk of attracting the attention of a predator lurking nearby… but not sloths!

-Sloths have a slow metabolic rate, and their energy needs are much less, so they don’t need to risk going out of their ‘nest’ looking for food.
-It’s pretty straightforward, actually – less energy requirements translate to fewer risky foraging trips.
+Sloths have a slow metabolism, and their energy requirements are much lower, so they don’t have to risk leaving their “nest” searching for food.

-Sloths are so well camouflaged that it’s very difficult to spot them in their nests.
-To make things even harder for predators, the sloths don’t even move much.
-When they do shift, their movement is barely perceptible.
-Predators are usually alerted by the movement of their prey, so as a predator that relies on motion to spot their prey, you would have a rather hard time spotting a sloth.
+Sloths are so well camouflaged that it is tough to detect them in their nests.
+To make it even harder for predators, sloths do not move much.
+As they move, their movement is barely noticeable.
+Predators are usually alerted by the movement of their prey, so as a predator that relies on movement to detect its prey, it would be more difficult to detect a sloth.

-All in all, moving slowly requires less energy than moving fast, which is the primary reason why sloths are so slow – it’s just more efficient that way!
+All in all, slow movement requires less energy than fast movement, which is the main reason sloths are so slow – it’s just more efficient!